cysouw/diathesis/text/c01_introduction.md

  \c.
 Ich breche ein Loch in den Felsen.
  \d. \* Ich breche ein Loch.

 Third, there is a large class of lexeme-specific prepositional phrases that I will call \textsc{governed prepositions}, like *arbeiten an* 'to work on' \Next[a].
 These prepositional phrases are not obligatorily present \Next[b].
 The intuition behind governed prepositions is that these prepositions are lexically determined by the verb and often strongly grammaticalised both semantically and structurally.
-Semantically, the preposition *an* in \Next[a] is strongly bleached with none of its local 'touching' meaning remaining.
-Syntactically, the prepositional phrase in *arbeiten an* can be filled with a complement clause of the form *daran, dass CLAUSE* \Next[c].
+Semantically, the preposition *an* with the verb *arbeiten* 'to work' \Next[a] is strongly bleached with none of its local 'touching' meaning remaining.
+Syntactically, the prepositional phrase in *arbeiten an* can be filled with a complement clause of the form *daran, dass …* \Next[c].
 This syntactic criterion will be used as the main characteristic to identify governed prepositions.
 Various exceptions and stipulations to this criterion are discussed in [@sec:prepositions-delimiting-governed-prepositional-phrases].

 \ex.
  \a.
 Ich arbeite an dem Buch.
  \b.
 Ich arbeite hart.
  \c.
 Ich arbeite daran, dass das Buch fertig wird.

-Such lexical roles are called 'verb-specific semantic roles' in Van Valin [-@van-valin2004] and 'microroles' in Hartmann et al. [-@hartmann2014].
+Such lexeme-specific roles are called 'verb-specific semantic roles' in Van Valin [-@van-valin2004] and 'microroles' in Hartmann et al. [-@hartmann2014].
 The obvious next step (as discussed in both these papers) is to cluster such microroles into clusters of semantic/thematic mesoroles, i.e. widespread roles like 'agent', 'patiens', 'experiencer' etc. Such semantic roles are used constantly in contemporary linguistics, but they are surprisingly ill-defined.
 For example, given a random German verb like *füllen* as exemplified at the start of this section: what should be its semantic roles, and what criteria should be used to determine this?
 Hartmann et al. [-@hartmann2014] and Cysouw [-@cysouw2014a] use cross-linguistic data to approach this question.
-However, such an approach does not allow for language-specific definitions.
+However, such an approach does not allow for language-specific definitions, which is the problem in the current example of German.

 My proposal for a language-specific determination of semantic mesoroles is to use the applicability of diatheses as a criterion.
-For example, a 'patiens' in German might be defined as those lexical roles that are changed from accusative to nominative in the *werden* passive diathesis.
+For example, a 'German Patiens' might be defined as those lexical roles that are changed from accusative to nominative in the *werden* passive diathesis.
 Or more general: a semantic role can be defined by a combination of applicable diatheses.
 The research project to determine suitable combinations of diatheses will not be pursued here, but left for a follow-up investigation.

 ### Domain of application

 A widespread assumption in linguistic analysis is that most alternations (including diatheses) have a sensible domain of application.
 This is the idea that there is some rationale, often a kind of semantic characterisation, explaining which roots allow for a specific kind of linguistic marking (e.g. only transitive verbs allow for a *werden* passive).
-Although I also believe that many alternations, including diatheses, mostly behave sensibly, I would also warn not to expect too much regular (semantic) generalisations being hidden grammatical structure.
+Although I also believe that many alternations, including diatheses, mostly behave sensibly, I would also warn not to expect too much regular (semantic) generalisations hidden in grammatical structure.
 Many grammatical regularities have unexpected exceptions, be it because of haphazard diachronic changes or through partial analogical extension.
 Even stronger, some grammatical marking appears to be almost completely without (semantic) rationale, like the assignment of plural allomorphy in German.

 As a practical approach to the domain of application of a specific alternation (say, which verbs allow for the *werden* passive or the reflexive anticausative), I propose to always first enumerate as much examples as possible.
 In this book, I will not be satisfied with four or five cases that suggest a neat semantic coherence for a specific diathesis, but list as many as possible further examples, idiosyncratic as they may be.
 Only after such a formal listing of the domain of application (which ideally needs much more corpus research as I have been able to perform here) is it possible to investigate the presence of any (semantic) rationale.
 In many cases there might be a partial rationale, but it is just as likely (and just as interestingly) to have to conclude that there apparently is none.

 Taking this principle one step further, I propose to *define* the domain of application as the concrete listing of all examples.
 Any (semantic) characterisation is then always a post-hoc generalisation, not a definition.
 This radically lexicalist interpretation is the approach that I will follow in this book.
 For each diathesis I will list as many as possible example verbs that take part in the diatheses (for some I will reverse the approach and list verbs that are not part of the domain of application).
 These lexical lists, ideally updated and completed in the future, are the definition of the domain of application.
 For some diatheses, I will speculate about semantic generalisations, but I consider these generalisations always to be secondary to the concrete listing of examples.

 This principle of the definition by listing even holds for questions of productivity.
-For example, when somebody would experimentally propose a nonce-verb like *flurchten* to be a new verb for the German language, then its meaning is partially defined by stating what kind of diatheses it can take part in.
+For example, when somebody would propose a nonce-verb like *flurchten* to be a new verb for the German language in an experimental setting, then its meaning is partially defined by stating what kind of diatheses it can take part in.
 Depending on how such a new verb is contextualised, the following construction might or might not be judged grammatical.
 The choices that will be made influence the meaning of the verb.

 \ex.
  \a.
 Ich flurchte den X.